 So the first thing to recognize if we are to come to an adequate appreciation of the Deuteronomic ideology is that there is nothing particularly unique about the Deuteronomic ideology in principle.
 Variations or analogues of its basic attitude can be found almost universally, as can attempts to find an escape from the iron logic that is implied: if all men sin, as seems to be the case, it follows that men are doomed to evil and unhappiness.
 Vanity of vanities.

-However, what makes the Israelite ideology of special interest is its urgency. this sense of urgency arose from two interactive factors: the development, as part of the Deuteronomic ideology, of the idea of being a Chosen people, chosen to inhabit a specific land that had been promised to Israel by God in perpetuity; and the increasingly tenuous historical position that the two Israelite kingdoms found themselves in, which cast grave doubt on the viability of the asserted promise.
+However, what makes the Israelite ideology of special interest is its urgency.
+This sense of urgency arose from two interactive factors: the development, as part of the Deuteronomic ideology, of the idea of being a Chosen people, chosen to inhabit a specific land that had been promised to Israel by God in perpetuity; and the increasingly tenuous historical position that the two Israelite kingdoms found themselves in, which cast grave doubt on the viability of the asserted promise.
 Certainly the idea that a people has been given a land to inhabit by a god is not unique to Israel.
 Virtually every culture can point to a similar idea in its foundational myths.
-However, when juxtaposed with the iron logic of the Deuteronomic ideology and placed in the context of an unstable Middle Eastern world in which tiny nations such as Israel were at the mercy of powerful neighbors, it is clear that a high degree of tension would develop in Israelite thought.
+However, when juxtaposed with the iron logic of the Deuteronomic ideology and placed in the context of an unstable Middle Eastern world in which tiny nations such as Israel were at the mercy of powerful neighbors, it was inevitable that a high degree of tension would develop in Israelite thought.
 The history of Israel (as recounted by the Deuteronomist) demonstrated that, humanly speaking, it was virtually inevitable that the Israelites would sin and incur Yahweh's wrath.
 And yet the alternative to continual divine punishment (as demanded by the Deuteronomic ideology) was to renounce "chosen" status and accept the essential irrationality of historical existence--including national extinction and absorption into the current dominant world empire.

 Of course, other peoples had/have faced similar dilemmas, too, and few if any ever chose to willingly embrace national extinction.
 The various speculative attempts to construct cyclical patterns to make sense of history are evidence of the human impulse to legislate meaning into history.
 The question is, does the Deuteronomic ideology with its fierce determination to maintain Israel's national life provide a new and more convincing answer to this common human dilemma?
 In spite of the theoretical superiority of Israelite monotheism and its linear view of history, the answer can only be: not really.
 Not when taken on its own terms--which is to say, when not interpreted from a traditional Christian standpoint which interprets the history of Israel as typological "foreshadowing" of Christ.
-As Voegelin has pointed out, history is simply not an essence that can be known as a whole by man; knowing that history is linear rather than cyclical does not get us closer to an ultimate understanding of a meaning of history.
+As Voegelin has pointed out, history is simply not an essence that can be known as a whole by man; knowing that history is linear rather than cyclical does not get us any closer to an ultimate understanding of a global meaning of history.

 We now know that the Deuteronomic ideology was fully developed rather late in the national life of Israel, under the pressure of the threat of national extinction.
 That it was not fully convincing at the time is evident from the response of the Israelites to Jeremiah, as recorded in Jeremiah 44.
 Jeremiah rebukes the people for not following the Deuteronomic vision of God's will for them, and they reply, in effect, 'Look, Jeremiah, everything was going along just fine as long as we honored the Queen of Heaven as we had traditionally done.
 It was when you Deuteronomists came along that things fell apart.'
 The two claims are a mirror image; their logic is the same and neither can be falsified or validated independently.
 Bad things have happened--that goes without saying.
 But what caused these misfortunes--was it the failure to follow the Deuteronomists or was it the result of forsaking traditional religion for the new fangled Deuteronomic interpretation?
 The Deuteronomic theology of god is undoubtedly theoretically superior, but the historical misfortunes that the Deuteronomists claimed could be avoided still continued.
 The biblical literature written between the return from Exile in Babylon and the catastrophic Roman destruction of the Jerusalem Temple in 70 AD shows, among the many strands of Jewish thought, a current of uneasiness and sometimes an outright skepticism with regard to this Deuteronomic ideology--of this, Job and Qoheleth offer eloquent testimony.
 The notion of chosenness survived, but the solution for how that ideal could be embodied in history was not apparent: with the demise of the Davidic kingship the response ranged from messianic ideologies (which inevitably failed) to a sort of historical quietism--enduring and waiting for a miracle.